 Nuclear fusion is the process during which atomic nuclei are forced together under tremendous heat and pressure to create heavier nuclei.
 Because these nuclei all carry a positive electric charge, and like charges repel each other, fusion can happen only when these enormous forces are present.
 The temperature at the sun's core, for example, is about 15 million degrees Celsius (27 million degrees Fahrenheit), and has a pressure 250 billion times greater than earth's atmosphere.
 The process releases huge amounts of energy -- ten times that of of nuclear fission, and ten million times as much as chemical reactions.

-At some point, a star will use up the hydrogen found in its core, converting all of it to helium.
-At this stage, the outer layers of the star will expand to form what is known as a red giant.
-Hydrogen fusion will now be concentrated on the shell layer around the core and, later on, helium fusion will occur as the star starts to shrink again and becomes hotter.
-Carbon is created as a result of nuclear fusion among three helium atoms.
-When a fourth helium atom joins the mix, oxygen is produced.
+At some point, a star will have used up all the hydrogen in its core, all of it having been turned to helium.
+At this stage, the outer layers of the star will expand to form what's known as a red giant.
+Hydrogen fusion is now concentrated on the shell layer around the core and, later on, helium fusion will occur as the star starts to shrink again and becomes hotter.
+Carbon is the result of nuclear fusion among three helium atoms.
+When a fourth helium atom joins the mix, the reaction produces oxygen.

 Only the bigger stars can produce heavier elements.
 This is because these stars can pull up their temperatures higher than the smaller stars like our Sun can.
 After hydrogen is used up in these stars, they go through a series of nuclear burning depending on the types of elements produced, for example, neon burning, carbon burning, oxygen burning or silicon burning.
 In carbon burning, the element goes through nuclear fusion to yield neon, sodium, oxygen and magnesium.